 It comes from, not surprisingly, the willow tree, which is native to eastern North America.
 It contains the active ingredient salicin, which is a similar active to salicylic acid.
 It is not salicylic acid but a relative of it.
 When ingested, the salicin is converted into salicylic acid via the digestive process — which, incidentally, is the primary ingredient in aspirin.
 For that reason, practitioners of native and folk medicine have long sought it out to treat pain and inflammation.

 Most products blur or mattify and are not true pore-shrinkers.
 Willow bark can do that.
-But willow bark can not only minimise the appereance of your pores.
+But willow bark can not only minimise the appearance of your pores.
 Willow bark can simultaneously address signs of ageing.

-How does it Benefits the Skin
+How does Willow Bark Extract Benefits the Skin

 It Clears Pores